Pebble

 What winning looks like

-Orange's pieces are still split in separate groups around the edges, so blue wins this round.
-The shape of the huddle doesn't matter; all that counts is that every piece is touching.
+The shape of the huddle doesn't matter; all that counts is that every piece is connected.

 Born on paper.
 Now online, so you can bring it home.